This phase I trial is to find out the best dose, possible benefits and/or side effects of

 cycles 1-2 and days 1 and 15 of subsequent cycles, and dinutuximab IV over 10 hours on days

-2-5.
-Treatment repeats every 21 days for up to 12 cycles in the absence of disease
+2-5 of each cycle.
+Treatment repeats every 21 days for up to 12 cycles in the absence of

 ARM B: Patients receive magrolimab IV over 2 hours on days 1, 8, and 15 of cycles 1-2 and

-days 1 and 15 of subsequent cycles, and dinutuximab IV over 10 hours on days 2-5.
-Treatment
+days 1 and 15 of subsequent cycles, and dinutuximab IV over 10 hours on days 2-5 of each

-repeats every 21 days for up to 12 cycles in the absence of disease progression or
+cycle.
+Treatment repeats every 21 days for up to 12 cycles in the absence of disease

-unacceptable toxicity.
-Patients with pulmonary osteosarcoma may undergo surgical resection of
+progression or unacceptable toxicity.
+Patients with pulmonary osteosarcoma may undergo

-tumor after cycle 1.
-After surgery, these patients continue receiving magrolimab and
+surgical resection of tumor after cycle 1.
+After surgery, these patients continue receiving

-dinutuximab every 21 days for up to 5 cycles in the absence of disease progression or
+magrolimab and dinutuximab every 21 days for up to 5 cycles in the absence of disease

 After completion of study treatment, patients are followed up at 30 days, at 2, 4, 6, 9, and